+618 9360 6075

 To learn more, check out these pages:

-I also help out with Ecology (ENV268) and guest lecture across several units.
+I also help out with Ecology (ENV241) and guest lecture across several units.
+In particular, I participate in the annual week-long ecology fieldcamp in Jurien Bay every year.

 Fire Ecology and Management, Urban Ecology, Wildlife Science, Restoration Ecology